libertypi/regen/README.md

-# ReGen: Generate Regular Expressions from words
+# ReGen: Generate Regular Expressions from Words

 ReGen is a Python library for computing regular expressions from a list of strings and regular expressions.
 It expands a list of regexes to a finite set of words, then generates a new regular expression using linear optimization to find the near-shortest combination.
 The computed regex should match precisely the same words as the input.